An Overview of Universal Obstructions for Graph Parameters: Obstructions of minor-monotone parameters

 \subsubsection{Shallow-vortex treewidth}

 The next graph parameter we introduce originates from the results in \cite{ThilikosW22Killing}.

-The \emph{shallow-vortex treewidth} of a graph $G$, which we denote by $\svtw(G)$ is defined as the minimum non-negative integer $k$ for which $G$ is the clique sum closure of every graph $G'$ containing a set of at most $k$ vertices, whose removal yields a graph in $\mathcal{E}_{k}$.
+The \emph{shallow-vortex treewidth} of a graph $G$, which we denote by $\svtw(G)$ is defined as the minimum non-negative integer $k$ for which $G$ is the clique sum closure of the set of all graphs containing a set of at most $k$ vertices, whose removal yields a graph in $\Ecal_{k}$.
 In other words,

 Note that the definition above adopts the \textsl{modulator vs target} scheme of graph modification problems.
-The set $X$ is the modulator that, when removed, we obtain a graph in the target class $\mathcal{E}_{k}$.
+The set $X$ is the modulator that, when removed, we obtain a graph in the target class $\Ecal_{k}$.
 Moreover, the (annotated) parameter $\size$ acts as the measure on the modulator, that in \eqref{svminor} is $|X|$.

 The parameter $\svtw$ has been introduced in \cite{ThilikosW22Killing} in the context of the study of the problem \textsc{\#Perfect Matching} asking for the number of perfect matchings in a graph.
 The main result of \cite{ThilikosW22Killing} is that there exists a function $f \colon \nton$ such that \textsc{\#Perfect Matching} can be solved in time $\Ocal(|G|^{f(\sctw(G))})$.
 This makes \textsc{\#Perfect Matching} polynomial time solvable on every minor-closed graph class where $\sctw$ is bounded.
 Moreover, it was proved in \cite{ThilikosW22Killing} that for minor-closed graph classes where $\sctw$ is unbounded, \textsc{\#Perfect Matching} is \#\textsf{P}-complete.
 This means that $\sctw$ precisely captures the transition between polynomially solvable and hard with respect to the counting complexity of \textsc{\#Perfect Matching}.